Technology for Health Equity Requires a New Type of Organization

 Improve Clinical Outcomes

-Drive measurable improvements in behavior change and outcomes that impact prevention, screening, incidence, and mortality rates for the conditions that disproportionately affect our target populations.
+Drive measurable improvements in behavior and outcomes that impact prevention, screening, incidence, and mortality rates for the conditions that disproportionately affect our target populations.

 Address Social Drivers of Health